WebAssembly/spec/proposals/bulk-memory-operations/Overview.md

 Note that it is allowed to use `memory.init` on the same data segment more than once.

-### `memory.drop` instruction
+### `data.drop` instruction

-The `memory.drop` instruction prevents further use of a given segment.
+The `data.drop` instruction prevents further use of a given segment.
 After a data segment has been dropped, it is no longer valid to use it in a `memory.init` instruction.
 This instruction is intended to be used as an optimization hint to the WebAssembly implementation.
 After a memory segment is dropped its data can no longer be retrieved, so the memory used by this segment may be freed.

-It is a validation error to use `memory.drop` with an out-of-bounds segment index.
+It is a validation error to use `data.drop` with an out-of-bounds segment index.

 A trap occurs if the segment was already dropped.
 This includes active segments that were dropped after being copied into memory during module instantiation.